See what the admission requirements are.

 Prepare documents and submit applications for scholarships and other funding opportunities.
 Depending on your financial status, you can obtain scholarships, student accommodation, full or partial exemption from fees and other funding opportunities.
 To apply, you will have to prepare documentation on your family's income and assets.

 From your arrival in Italy and throughout your stay, you must have health coverage.
-You have several options: European Health Insurance Card (EHIC) card, private health insurance or registration with the Italian National Health Service (SSN).
+You have several options.

 If you have a valid European Health Insurance Card (EHIC) from your EU country of origin, you are entitled to all medically necessary treatment.